Tea Bowl Making, hands on lesson

-In two lessons you may choose to make tea bowls (chawan), small plates for tea sweets (kozara), and lid-rests (futaoki) with hand-building methods (not the potter’s wheel).
-Linda will describe the essential characteristics of each object and demonstrate the traditional Japanese methods for making them.
+In this 3 hour lesson you will make a tea bowl (chawan) with hand-building method (not the potter’s wheel).
+Linda will describe the essential characteristics of a good tea bowl and demonstrate the traditional Japanese method for making them.
 See photo gallery below.

 Class size is one to four people.